billhennessy/blog-chunky/content/post/2018/2018-09-01-jim-towey-is-confused.markdown

 Again, it's important to remember that Mr. Towey is right when it comes to the church's teachings.
 Just because Towey is wrong to extend the instructions of _Donum Veritatis_ to administrative actions does not mean Catholics should publicly criticize church teachings on matters like abortion, the ordination of women, sex outside of marriage, artificial birth control, or capital punishment.
 These are matters where we must trust the Holy Spirit to guide the church to teach what Jesus wants us to learn.

 When the pope or any bishop's action prolong an injustice, cover up a crime, or drive souls away from Jesus, his actions are open to criticism.
-And, if Vigano is right, much criticism is due unto Francis.
+And, if Viganó is right, much criticism is due unto Francis.

 Finally, Pope Francis, the US Catholic Bishops, and bishops the world over have called for openness and transparency regarding the sex abuse scandal that has been in the headlines since the 1980s.
-Mr. Towey should recognize that Archbishop Vigano and all the Catholics outraged by his letter are only doing what the church hierarchy has instructed us to do: if you see something, say something.
+Mr. Towey should recognize that Archbishop Viganó and all the Catholics outraged by his letter are only doing what the church hierarchy has instructed us to do: if you see something, say something.

 I pray for Jim Towey who is only trying to defend the faith, for Pope Francis, and for the many innocent victims of predatory priests and bishops.
 May God have mercy on us and on the whole world.